What is Cystoid Macular Oedema?

 Cystoid macular oedema can occur following ocular surgery or can be associated with eye disease such as macular degeneration and diabetic retinopathy.

 Cystoid macular oedema is diagnosed and assessed by performing fluorescein angiography and optical coherence tomography (OCT).

 Fluorescein angiography involves intravenous administration of a diagnostic dye called fluorescein.
 As the dye circulates through the retinal blood vessels a series of photographs are taken.
 The test is performed to highlight the areas of swelling and assess the amount of accumulated fluid.
 This information is used by the ophthalmologist to determine the necessary treatment.

-OCT can be used in conjunction with fluorescein angiography for the diagnosis of CMO, or used to assesst the macula following treatment.
-This test is non invasive and uses light rays to enable cross sectional scans of the macula.
+OCT can be used in conjunction with fluorescein angiography for the diagnosis of CMO or used to assess the macula following treatment.
+This test is non-invasive and uses light rays to enable cross sectional scans of the macula.

 What are the treatment options?